AlexPavlou/MyDotfiles/README.md

 - xresources
 - scratchpad
 - stacker
-- hide Vacant Tags
+- hide vacant tags
-- sticky Tags
+- sticky tags

 st is luke smith's without the xresources patch, it comes with ligature support and the boxdraw patch